DynamoDS/Coulomb/docs/pages/04-writing-a-new-query/02-new-features.md

 ## When you need to do this

 New feature extractors are needed when the existing feature datasets do not contain the information needed to answer the question.
-For example, the features do not currently contain information about the spatial layout of the nodes, so if you wanted to kno whow spread out nodes typically are, then you'd need to write a new feature extractor.
+For example, the features do not currently contain information about the spatial layout of the nodes, so if you wanted to know how spread out nodes typically are, then you'd need to write a new feature extractor.

-It is preferable to add a new feature extractor than a new measurement,
+It is preferable to add a new feature extractor than a new measurement.

 ## Impact